 So, too, this very delicious Eggs Florentine breakfast.
 The high cholesterol content is balanced by the spinach.
-The richest source of anti-arthritis magnesium you do need a small spinach patch.
+It's the richest source of anti arthritis magnesium but you do need a small spinach patch.
 How to grow spinach.

 A 1m x 1m, 10 square feet, patch of garden is all you need for growing spinach.
 After radishes and green beans, spinach makes such easy growing.